Brief History of Cytoplasm

 The fluid that fills up the cells is referred to as the cytoplasm.
 It encompasses the cytosol with filaments, ions, proteins, and macromolecular structures and also other organelles suspended in the cytosol.

 But new research suggests that the traditional definition of cytoplasm is no longer valid.
-Decades prior, it is considered to be a fluid-like substance, but new evidence reveals that it is similar to glass-forming liquids.
+Decades prior, it was considered to be a fluid-like substance, but new evidence reveals that it is similar to glass-forming liquids.

 The cytoplasm in the eukaryotic cells associates with the cell contents except for the nucleus.
 But in prokaryotic cells, as they do not possess a defined nuclear membrane, the cytoplasm possesses the genetic material of the cell.
 The cells, in comparison to the eukaryotes, are smaller and have an uncomplicated arrangement of the cytoplasm.